-Vendors shall provide a safe and healthful working environment to prevent accidents and injury to health arising out of, linked with, or occurring in the course of work or resulting from the operation of the vendors’ facilities.
-During the performance of any Agreement, all products, services, use of equipment, working condition, employee training or licensing requirements, and activities performed by the vendor or the vendor’s subcontractors shall be in full compliance, if applicable, with the federal Occupational Safety and Health Act (OSHA), and all other applicable federal, state, and local laws, rules, regulations, and ordinances, including but not limited to the environmental safety and health requirements set forth in 29 Code of Federal Regulations (CFR), 40 CFR, and 49 CFR.
+Suppliers shall provide a safe and healthful working environment to prevent accidents and injury to health arising out of, linked with, or occurring in the course of work or resulting from the operation of the suppliers’ facilities.
+During the performance of any Agreement, all products, services, use of equipment, working condition, employee training or licensing requirements, and activities performed by the supplier or the supplier’s subcontractors shall be in full compliance, if applicable, with the federal Occupational Safety and Health Act (OSHA), and all other applicable federal, state, and local laws, rules, regulations, and ordinances, including but not limited to the environmental safety and health requirements set forth in 29 Code of Federal Regulations (CFR), 40 CFR, and 49 CFR.

 Harassment or Abuse

 No employee shall be subject to any physical, sexual, psychological, or verbal harassment or abuse.
-Vendors shall not use or tolerate any form of corporal punishment.
+Suppliers shall not use or tolerate any form of corporal punishment.

-All vendors must prohibit the use, possession, distribution, and/or sale of illegal drugs while on university-owned or -leased property.
+All suppliers must prohibit the use, possession, distribution, and/or sale of illegal drugs while on university-owned or -leased property.

 The university prohibits the use, possession, display, or storage of any weapon, explosive device, or fireworks on all land and buildings owned, leased, or under the control of the university or its affiliated or related entities, in all university residential facilities (whether managed by the university or another entity), in all university vehicles, and at all university or university-affiliate sponsored events and activities, except as provided in § 12-781 of the Arizona Revised Statutes or unless written permission is given by the ASU Police Department (ASU PD).
-Notification by vendors to all persons or entities who are employees, officers, subcontractors, consultants, agents, guests, invitees, or licensees of vendor (Vendor Parties) of this policy is a condition and requirement of the contract.
-Vendor further agrees to enforce this contractual requirement against all Vendor Parties.
+Notification by suppliers to all persons or entities who are employees, officers, subcontractors, consultants, agents, guests, invitees, or licensees of supplier (Supplier Parties) of this policy is a condition and requirement of the contract.
+Supplier further agrees to enforce this contractual requirement against all Supplier Parties.

 The university may establish reasonable performance objectives for suppliers that are consistent with its values, and may incorporate these objectives when establishing evaluation criteria.
 Preferential treatment in evaluation and award decisions shall be given to contractors who endeavor to adhere to the following Preferred Provisions.